nedtaylor/athena/docs/source/tutorials/custom_initialisers.rst

        scale_factor = 1.0
      end if

      !
-Use scale_factor in initialization
+Use scale_factor in initialisation
      ! ...
    end subroutine initialise_custom